LESSON OVERVIEW

 WHY DO WE USE REFERENCES?

-As environment artists we get to work on a large variation of props of places.
-There’s no way that we can retain all the visuals and just pull them from memory.
-So to remind ourself and make sure we replicate something accurately we need to validate what we make with references.
+All artists draw from reference, especially environment artists!
+We have the special opportunity to work on a large variation of props and places.
+Gathering references is the first step in the quest of understanding a concept and directing a piece where it needs to go.
+There’s no way that we can retain all the visuals and just pull them from memory, so to make sure we replicate something accurately we need to validate what we make with references!

 There is typical comparison of being asked to draw a tree and then people draw the typical stick with a round sphere on it.
 We see trees on a daily basis, but those tree’s are not realistic.